Lim Keng Peng: Murder of Goh Ah Khia

 On 18 December 1985, eight months after he committed his first murder, 32-year-old Lim Keng Peng once again killed a person; his second victim was a police detective.

 Prior to the brutal killing, a police report was lodged by one of Lim's tenants that after a drunken altercation between Lim and her husband, Lim had stolen her handbag in their rented flat, and he was last sighted entering a red Toyota and leaving the flat.
 A team of two policemen trailed Lim all the way to Jalan Pelikat in Upper Serangoon.

 Later, the officers approached Lim at Jalan Pelikat, and they told him to stop driving.
 However, Lim whipped out his revolver and fired a shot at one of the officers before he fled.
-The injured officer, 41-year-old detective Goh Ah Khia (Note: His name was also spelt as Goh Ah Kia) (吴亚仔 Wú Yàzǎi), died the next day due to the gunshot wound in his chest.
+The injured officer, 41-year-old detective Goh Ah Khia (Note: His name was also spelt as Goh Ah Kia) (吴亚仔 (Wú Yàzǎi, Gô͘ A-kiáⁿ)), died the next day due to the gunshot wound in his chest.
 At the time he died, Detective Goh left behind a wife, and two children - a son and a daughter - aged 13 and nine respectively.
 His wife reportedly told the press that she was proud of her husband, who died an honourable death while discharging his duties as a policeman.

 The brutality of Detective Goh's killing recalled five past cases where policemen were murdered while in the line of duty during the past two decades prior to the case.